hubergerard/java_checkpoint1/README.md

 ### 1. Local repo

-Create a fork of this repo on GitHub, and clone the forked repo!
+C### 1.
+Local repo

+Retrieve the contents of this repository locally. **Download a copy of the repository, don't Fork!**

 In your local repository, create a branch using the following format: the city of your course in lowercase, your first name and surname without accents or spaces, separate everything with dashes, and write your surname in uppercase.
-Example: **Peter Schmidt** in Bonn would create a branch called **bonn-peter-SCHMIDT**.
+Example: **Eloise Durant**, would create a branch called **lyon-eloise-DURANT**.

 **Work on this branch for the rest of the checkpoint!**

 > Tip: commit and push your changes locally after each exercise, to avoid unpleasant surprises

 ### 2. gitignore